The Altar of Kinship

 Photo by Michele Mattei

 The Altar of Kinship comes from a lifetime of dreaming of a place where grief and joy are equally welcomed.
 A place where you don't have to hide your grief.
 A place where grief is something beautiful to share and not shameful to carry.
-The Altar of Kinship is a space in which to gather, be together, not separate, to speak, to listen, to move, to write with an intention that the process of grieving and mourning is a human practice and that it is holy, sacred and profane, and that it happens on its own time and when allowed finds its own authentic expression.
+The Altar of Kinship is a space in which we gather to be together, not separate in our grieving and mourning.
+It is a space to speak, to listen, to move, to write with the understanding that the process of grieving and mourning is a human practice--holy, sacred and profane--that happens on its own time and, when allowed, finds its own authentic expression.

-This community gathering has been an honor to facilitate, and I believe a profound experience for the participants.
-I have been deeply moved by each person's willingness to be tender and bold, expressive and contemplative.
-We have been transformed.
-We have explored grief as a creative act and mourned together rather than apart.
-Many expressed gaining more insight, more peace, more expression and more space for life.
+I am honored to facilitate these gatherings and offer them in community.
+I believe it has been a profound experience for many, and I have been deeply moved by each person's willingness to be tender and bold, expressive and contemplative.
+We are transformed in each other's presence as we share with words, with art and with movement our experience.
+We explore grief as a creative act and mourn together rather than apart.
+Many people express gaining more insight, more peace, more expression and more space for life.

 Photo of the Angelbird by Michele Mattei.